-MY MOTHER IN LAW is a very good cook, and this dish, like zucchini lasagna, whole wheat jam tarts and these good-for-you cookies, is one we learned from her.
+MY MOTHER-IN-LAW is a very good cook, and this easy egg dish, like zucchini lasagna, whole wheat jam tarts and these good-for-you cookies, is one we learned from her.
 With three grown kids and six grandchildren of her own, she knows all about cooking for a brood.
 She made it for us on a recent visit to Florida and I wasn’t surprised at all when the kids actually clapped as I served it to them at home.
 They remembered how rich and satisfying it was, and I’ll tell you this.
 It didn’t hurt me one bit to to see such happy faces across the table.

 The benefits of this recipe are huge: it’s inexpensive, easy to make and cooks pretty quickly.
 In fact, you probably have almost everything in your fridge right now.
 I don’t usually have cream or half & half, so that was the one thing I picked up at the store.
 Plus a loaf of crusty bread but otherwise, it’s a great dinner to make when you don’t feel like making dinner (though I’m sure that never happens to you).
 Serve it with salad or a couple of bowls full of things like cherry tomatoes, mini sweet peppers and sliced cucumbers and just let the kids help themselves.

 This is the kind of recipe that you assemble one “kit” for each person, so adjust your quantities accordingly.

 Use a small ramekin or baking dish for kids, and a slightly larger one for adult portions.

 - 1 piece of sliced deli ham per bowl (I like the kind with no nitrates)

 - 1 slice of Swiss cheese per bowl